-Scorpio Street, Torquay, road issue is caused by tree roots from the Pine trees in the road reserve growing laterally under the road and damaged the road surface.
+Scorpio Street, Torquay, is experiencing road issues caused by tree roots from the Pine trees in the road reserve growing laterally under the road and damaged the road surface.

 Once the Pine trees are removed they will be mulched and sent to Resilience Farming to reuse as mulch for farming and within vineyards.
 The mulch from the Pine trees is unsuitable to be used in playgrounds and gardens.